guinea-pigg/Pagination_in_API_Documentation/chapters/Documentation_Standards_and_Guidelines.md

 ### Pagination Parameters:

 Documentation should describe the pagination parameters supported by the API.
 Depending on a type of pagination, it can include:
-   - `page`: specifying the page number to retrieve.
+   - `page`: specifying the page number to retrieve,
-   - `limit`: specifying the maximum number of items per page.
+   - `limit`: specifying the maximum number of items per page,
    - additionally: any other parameters specific to the pagination style used, such as cursor values or keyset identifiers.

-An example showing this practice is documentation on [X Developer Platform](https://developer.x.com/en/docs/twitter-api/pagination).
-It lists different parameters that can facilitate the use of pagination in the documentation, such as: `next_token`, `previous_token`, `max_results`, `pagination_token`.
+An example showing this practice is documentation at [X Developer Platform](https://developer.x.com/en/docs/twitter-api/pagination).
+It lists different parameters that facilitate the use of pagination in the documentation, such as: `next_token`, `previous_token`, `max_results`, `pagination_token`.

 ### Request Structure

-Documentation should clearly outline the structure of the API request when paginating data, including:
+Documentation should clearly outline the structure of the API request when paginating data.
+It can include elements such as:
    - parameters for specifying the page number or cursor,
    - the number of records to be returned per page (page size),
    - any additional filters or sorting options that can be applied to the request.

 Documentation on [X Developer Platform](https://developer.x.com/en/docs/twitter-api/pagination) shows an exemplary request and the sequence of further requests that retrieves the next pages of data.

-Documentation shows an example of the initial request:
+The initial request:

 `https://api.twitter.com/2/users/2244994945/tweets?tweet.fields=created_at&max_results=100&start_time=2019-01-01T17:00:00Z&end_time=2020-12-12T01:00:00Z`